Visibility into execution, not just campaign volume

 The page targets buyers who search for recruitment execution software at the study and portfolio level.

-Evaluate CRO visibility across sites, sources, follow-up, records readiness, and sponsor updates.
+Evaluate CRO status review across sites, sources, follow-up, records readiness, and sponsor updates.

 Separate pipeline movement, site execution, source quality, and decisions needed.

-Structure sponsor-ready reports around movement, blockers, owners, and decisions.
+Structure sponsor-safe reports around movement, blockers, owners, and decisions.

-Give sponsors a clearer recruitment picture with reporting that connects site activity, lead sources, patient movement, blockers, and next actions.
+Give sponsors a concrete recruitment picture with reporting software that summarizes site activity, lead sources, patient movement, blockers, dashboard review, and next actions.

-Give sponsors a clearer view of recruitment health by connecting lead flow, prescreening, site follow-up, scheduled visits, stalled patients, and action plans.
+Give sponsors a concrete view of recruitment health by summarizing lead flow, prescreening, site follow-up, scheduled visits, stalled patients, and action plans.

-Use TrialsNest as a practical benchmark for evaluating patient recruitment vendors across lead quality, workflow coverage, site adoption, reporting, and trust boundaries.
+Use TrialsNest as a practical benchmark for evaluating patient recruitment vendors across lead quality, operational coverage, site adoption, reporting, and trust boundaries.

 Workflows are shaped around patients, coordinators, site leaders, sponsors, and admins seeing the right level of detail.